 Temple of Philae

 Philae was not, however, merely a religious complex.
-It was the centre of commerce between MeroŽ and Memphis, as the rapids of the cataracts were impassable for most of the year, resulting in Philae being a place for the exchange of goods between Egypt and Nubia.
+It was the centre of commerce between MeroŽ (capital of the ancient kingdom of Cush) and Memphis (capital of Egypt during the Old Kingdom era), as the rapids of the cataracts were impassable for most of the year, resulting in Philae being a place for the exchange of goods between Egypt and Nubia.

 Apart from its prominence in the Egyptian religion, Philae has also been a seat of the Christian faith, and after the Temple was closed down officially by the Byzantine emperor Justinian (527-565 AD), in 535 AD the Temple was converted to a church dedicated to St Stephen.
 At this time, many of the sculptures in the Temple were extensively damaged by the Christians.
 Additional damage was also sustained when Pope Gregory XVI sent an archaeological expedition to Philae in 1841.
 The Temple also contained a church dedicated to the Virgin Mary.
 One of the altars can still be seen today in the Temple of Isis.

 Following the construction of the old Aswan dam in 1902 the Temple was flooded for the majority of the year and was only able to be visited for a short period.
 It was proposed at that time that the Temple be relocated to a nearby island, but the foundations were strengthened instead; something that protected the buildings, although the colours of the Temples' reliefs and the vegetation were destroyed by the water.
 Also, the Temples became encrusted with silt and other debris carried by the Nile.